-Nate Morrow has a strong background in residential and commercial buildings, structural systems, architectural systems, and building analysis.
-He is a licensed structural engineer in Hawaii, Texas, and Florida.
-He has applied his knowledge as a member of the forensic engineering division at VERTEX to provide clients with structural damage assessments, cause and origin investigations, and code-compliant repair and design recommendations for residential and commercial applications.
-His experience includes assessing damages and recommending repairs on a wide variety of building systems, including structural members, roofing systems, and foundations.
+Mr. Morrow has a strong background in residential and commercial buildings, structural systems, architectural systems, and building analysis.
+He is a licensed structural engineer in Hawaii, Massachusetts, Texas, and Florida.
+He has applied his knowledge as a member of the forensic engineering division at VERTEX to provide clients with structural damage assessments, cause and origin investigations, and code compliant repair and design recommendations for residential and commercial applications.
+His experience includes assessing damage and recommending repairs on a wide variety of building systems, including structural members, roofing systems, and foundations.

 Mr. Morrow manages the construction loss control service for VERTEX, which provides plan review reports, construction quality control site visits, and health and safety site visits at construction sites nationwide.
-As part of the service, he has performed structural plan reviews and construction quality control site visits for high-rise construction and multi-family housing projects.
+As part of the service, he has performed geotechnical report reviews, structural plan reviews and construction quality control site visits for high-rise construction and multi-family housing projects.
 Mr. Morrow also has experience in construction management roles with the Owner’s Project Management division at VERTEX.
-He has primarily overseen roof installations on municipal buildings and residential townhomes.
 Responsibilities included documenting existing conditions during demolition, determination of appropriate response measures to unexpected conditions, establishing proper construction methods to meet design guidelines, and communication between contractors, architects, engineers, and building owners.

 Education & Certification